top of page

 09. White background

 For a clean and minimalist look, consider using a simple white background.
 This is especially effective for showcasing products or images, as it allows them to stand out without distractions.
 White backgrounds are also popular in corporate branding and professional websites.
 To add visual interest, you can experiment with different textures or gradients on the white background.
+Try this birthday party invitation template with a white background for a sleek and modern design.

 Background ideas best practices